SandyWyper/SandyDotDev/src/content/projects/high-5/index.md

 - Use Google's Map APIs to request specific data, sort that data and display accordingly.

 - Use the user's location via the Navigator.geolocation web API or take an input and get location from Google's Geocode library.
-- Request place details via the Places API set to a specific business type, as [categorised by google](https://developers.google.com/places/supported_types).
+- Request place details via the Places API set to a specific business type, as [categorised&nbsp;by&nbsp;google](https://developers.google.com/places/supported_types).
 - User can set the search radius.
 - Present the top 5 user-reviewed places, with all relevant details and place a marker on a map of the searched area accordingly.